Each year, many people travel to the Caribbean via yacht to take part in annual races or simply enjoy the winter sailing season.

 There are two "tiers" of charter companies, but these are not quality or service designations.
 First tier companies use the newest boats, often with the most extras.
 Boats older than four or five years are no longer used by first tier companies.
 First tier boats may have the auto pilot function, GPS systems, stereos, and cell phones; check with the specific charter company for details.
 Second tier companies usually use older boats from the fleets of first tier companies.
 These second tier boats come with fewer extras and lower price tags.

-If you're thinking about a boat charter, you can contact one of these area companies:
+If you're considering renting a boat, you can contact one of the following firms:

 |Aubisque Catamaran Yacht Charters||(501) 664-5300||Cucumber Beach Marina - 4.6 mi.
 (7.5 km) West-Southwest of Belize City||Belize|